Ray's a Natural Genius?!

 Pennie sighed as she sat back in her desk chair.
-The only part of being a part of Twilight Heart that she found tedious, was the fact that she had to take lessons.
+The only part of being in Twilight Heart that she found tedious, was the fact that she had to take lessons.
 Since Nanna Kaden joined the guild, she added a rule that any member under the age of twenty-one had to undergo classes to replace the absence of school.
-According to her, it was to prepare the younger members for the future if they decide to give up the life of a Shadow warrior and get a regular job.
+According to her, it was to prepare the younger members for the future if they decide to give up the life of a Shadow Warrior and get a regular job.
 Pennie had been home-schooled most of her life, so taking any kind of lessons with other people was something new for her.
 Pennie wasn’t practically good at any of the classes; she just managed to be average.
 She looked at the test Mrs Kaden had given her in class.
 It wasn’t a bad score, but she had been hoping for better.
-Pennie just wan not good at math.
-She guessed she should be thankful that they only had to take two two-hour classes a week.
+Pennie just was not good at math.
+She guessed she should be thankful that they only had to take two-hour classes twice a week.
 According to Lynx, who had attended a normal school in Mizu before moving to Luminea, typical school lasted for six hours a day and five days a week.
 Pennie couldn’t believe it was physically possible for someone to sit around listening to boring lectures and complete tasks that couldn’t possibly be helpful for the future.

 “I don’t see how any of this shit is at all useful,” Lynx complained, as he usually did at the end of each class.